 The Strömfors mineralization is a massive sulphide deposit discovered in November 2019, approximately 4 km northeast the Boliden concentrator.
 The Mineral Resource Estimate was completed on March 3, 2021.
-The Mineral Resource Estimate has not been updated during the following year.
+The Mineral Resource Estimate has not been updated since this time.

 Table 1.1.
-Mineral Resources in Strömfors 2022-12-31.
+Mineral Resources in Strömfors 2023-12-31.